ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

 In machine learning, one principle always holds true:
 > **"Garbage in, garbage out."**

 Even the most advanced models can fail if trained on incomplete, biased, or unstructured data.
-That’s where AIDRIN comes in, offering practical tools to evaluate datasets across dimensions such as privacy, fairness, balance, interpretability, and support for multiple modalities.
+That’s where AIDRIN comes in.
+It offers practical tools to evaluate datasets across dimensions such as privacy, fairness, balance, interpretability, and support for multiple modalities.

 By making these qualities measurable, AIDRIN helps ensure that datasets are not just large or complex, but also trustworthy and well-prepared for use in AI systems.